vidhya-5684/Insurance-Bill-prediction-App/README.md

-# Build and deploy machine learning web app to predict insurance bill.
+# Build and deployed  machine learning web app to predict insurance bill.

+## Description:
 In this project we will train a machine learning pipeline using PyCaret and create a web app using a Streamlit open-source framework.
 This web app will be a simple interface for business users to generate bill predictions from patients demographich dataset using a trained machine learning pipeline.
 ![Screenshot](workflow.png)